stackbuilders/tutorials/tutorials/haskell/bdd-in-haskell-with-hspec/tutorial.md

 toDigits _ = [1,2,3,4,5,6,7]
 ```

 Run the spec again and voilà!
 The spec passed.
-Now let's add another expectation to
+Now, let's add another expectation to
 be sure.
 Add this code just below our previous expectation and run the spec again:

 ```haskell